funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 ### Objective 3: Grow the community

 Basecamp has never been in the top list of project management tools for obvious reasons, but that is starting to change.
-They’re starting to gain a lot more visibility and has recently opened up their community headquarters to invite fans and users to connect and share ideas in a Basecamp project.
+They’re starting to gain more visibility and has recently opened up their community headquarters to invite fans and users to connect and share ideas in a Basecamp project.

-There are many benefits to the community for Basecamp, largely getting direct feedback from users and having access to willing beta testers to improve their offering.
-Secondary, it increases the likelihood of increasing loyalty and word-of-mouth referrals.
+There are many benefits to the community for Basecamp, largely getting direct feedback from users and having access to willing (and free) beta testers to improve their offering.
+Also, it increases the likelihood of increasing loyalty and word-of-mouth referrals.

-As chat is such a large part of the Basecamp value proposition, and Twitter hasn’t exactly been the happy place it used to be since Elon Musk took over the reigns, I wouldn’t be surprised if creating an alternative to social media is on their list of future products.

 With these objectives in mind, it would be impossible to measure progress without some key results to keep an eye on.
 After all, you can’t improve what you don’t know.

 ### Key result 1: Increase revenue

 No business is sustainable if it isn’t profitable, thus, growing revenue remains important for any business.
-As community and great support is so important to Basecamp, the one metric I would choose to keep an eye on is:
+As community and great support is so important to Basecamp, the one metric I would choose to keep an eye on when it comes to profitability is:

 > Customer lifetime value to acquisition cost ratio

 ### Key result 2: Increase satisfaction

-Word-of-mouth being their primary growth channel, measuring satisfaction is even more important than other companies.
+Word-of-mouth being their primary growth channel, measuring satisfaction is even more important than most companies.
 The two metrics I would recommend are:

 > Net promoter score

 For obvious reasons, if people stop being satisfied with the product they won’t recommend it to a friend, thus this is a key metric to include.
 Even more important, however, is monitoring the feature adoption and usage rates.
+If I had to choose only one, I would choose this one to measure.

 > Feature adoption and usage rates